HorselessName/hyperv-monitoring/README.md

 "NumaNodes":1,"ReplHealth":0,"CPUUsage":0,"IntSvcState":0},...}
 ```

-## Zabbix templates
+## Zabbix Templates
-In addition I've attached preconfigured Zabbix Template for version 4.0 and above (doesn't work with 3.0, 3.2, 3.4!), so you can use it in your environment.
-It's using Low Level Discovery functionality.
+This repository includes a preconfigured Zabbix Template updated for version 6.2, building on the original template designed for Zabbix 4.0 and above.
+The updated template utilizes Low-Level Discovery (LLD) functionality to monitor Hyper-V servers and their VMs.

+**Important:** This template is specifically designed for Zabbix 6.2 and is not compatible with earlier versions such as 3.0, 3.2, 3.4, or even 4.x.
+If you are using an older version of Zabbix, please refer to the original repository (if available) or consider upgrading to benefit from the latest features and improvements.

 **Tested with**:
 Hyper-V on Windows Server 2012, 2012 R2 and 2016 and doesn't work with Hyper-V 2008 R2 and lower.